learn-co-curriculum/java-mod-6-service-class/README.md

 a parameter and return the value of `getDailySpecial()`.
 Instead of using the `@RequestParam` annotation, like we used in the last lesson, we'll introduce a new annotation called `@PathVariable`.
 The `@PathVariable` annotation maps the dynamic path value to the parameter `day`.
+For example, if we want to know what the daily lunch special is for Friday, the request URL would look like this:
+"http://localhost:8080/lunch-special/friday" where we are dynamically assigning the parameter `day` with the value `friday`.

 ### Run the Application